plfa/plfa.github.io/src/plfa/part3/Adequacy.lagda.md

 The rest of this chapter is organized as follows.

-* We loosen the requirement that `M` result in a function value and instead require that `M` result in a value that is greater than or equal to a function value.
+* To make the `𝕍` relation down-closed with respect to `⊑`, we must loosen the requirement that `M` result in a function value and instead require that `M` result in a value that is greater than or equal to a function value.
 We establish several properties about being ``greater than a function''.

 * We define the logical relation `𝕍` that relates values and closures, and extend it to a relation on terms `𝔼` and environments `𝔾`.
+  We prove several lemmas that culminate in the property that if `𝕍 v c` and `v′ ⊑ v`, then `𝕍 v′ c`.

 * We prove the main lemma,
   that if `𝔾 γ γ'` and `γ ⊢ M ↓ v`, then `𝔼 v (clos M γ')`.